The Lonely Mom: How to Overcome This Feeling And Get Engaged With Your Community

 - Stay for ten minutes after school or childcare just to chat to the other parents.

-- Attend a playgroup with your child and strike up a discussion with the other mothers.
+- Attend a playgroup with your child and hit up a discussion with the other mothers.
 To break the ice, try chatting to their children if it is easier.

 - If you’re worried about your house being dirty, meet your long-term pals in a park, coffee shop, or nearby trail — but keep in mind that their houses are probably far from immaculate as well.